PSP-Archive/ARK-4/README.md

 - Plugin support for PSP games, PSX games and VSH (XMB), including the ability to enable and disable plugins per-game.

-- Compatible with all PSP models on firmwares 6.60 and 6.61.
+- Compatible with all PSP models on firmwares 6.60, 6.61 and 6.60 Testing Tool.

-- Compatible with all PS Vita models on firmware 2.10 and up.
+- Compatible with all PS Vita models on firmware 2.10 up to 3.60, either original or Henkaku.

 - Minimalistic: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.